solita/solita.github.com/_posts/2020-12-21-kinesis-streams-part-2.md

 In the case of the shared throughput consumers, there is a metric that tells you just that:
 - _GetRecords.IteratorAgeMilliseconds_: The age of the last obtained record, in milliseconds.
 Note that this is a **combined** metric that tracks **all the consumers** of the stream that use the shared throughput.
 Also note, that this metric will mostly remain on 0, which means that consumers are caught up with the stream.

 Occasional spikes in the iterator age are usually nothing to worry about.
-They might be caused by occasional spikes in traffic, or, possibly, retries in your consumers.
+They might be caused by occasional spikes in traffic or, possibly, retries in your consumers.

 However, if the metric starts to grow over time, it can mean that the data is being written to the stream faster than it can be consumed.
-As we know by now, in the worst-case scenario, if the iterator age gets close to the stream’s retention period, there is a risk to end up in the overflowing sink situation, so to speak.
+As we know by now, in the worst-case scenario, if the iterator age gets close to the stream’s retention period, there is a risk to end up in the familiar overflowing sink situation.
 Your consumers won’t have enough time to process the records before they are deleted from the stream and lost forever.

-Being a combination metric, _GetRecords.IteratorAgeMilliseconds_ alone might not be very informative if you have several stream consumers, or if you are using enhanced fan-out.
+Being a combination metric, _GetRecords.IteratorAgeMilliseconds_ alone might not be very informative if you have several stream consumers or if you are using enhanced fan-out.
 Luckily, if you use Lambda functions as your stream consumers, each of these functions comes with its own [_IteratorAge_ metric](https://docs.aws.amazon.com/lambda/latest/dg/monitoring-metrics.html) that tells you precisely which consumer is causing the stream’s iterator age to grow.
 Unlike the stream’s combination metric, Lambda’s IteratorAge also reflects the age of the records retrieved by **enhanced fan-out consumers**.
 - _IteratorAge_: the age of the latest record the _ESM_ reads.
 Unlike the stream’s metric, this one reflects the actual latencies and is expected to have a value greater than 0.